Toni Kroos ends international career | DW | 02.07.2021

 Three days after Germany's Euro 2020 exit against England, Toni Kroos has announced his retirement from international football.

-"I've played for Germany 106 times and there won't be any more," the 31-year-old wrote on his Instagram page.
+"I've played for Germany 106 times, and there won't be another," the 31-year-old wrote on his Instagram page.
 "I had deeply hoped to make it 109 games by the end, and I gave it my all in the hope of one last triumph, a European Championship title."

 Kroos made his Germany debut in a friendly against Argentina in March 2010 and went on to feature in seven major tournaments for the Nationalmannschaft.

-In 2014, he was a key player in the Germany team which won the World Cup, scoring two goals just two minutes apart in Germany's 7-1 semifinal demolition of hosts Brazil.
-He also contributed four assists during the tournament, earning him the nickname "Garçom" (waiter in Portuguese) for the quality of his deliveries.
+In 2014, he was a key player on the World Cup-winning Germany team, scoring two goals just two minutes apart in the 7-1 semifinal demolition of hosts Brazil.
+He also contributed four assists during the tournament, earning him the nickname "Garcom" (waiter in Portuguese) for the quality of his deliveries.

-Born in Greifswald on Germany's north-eastern coast in January 1990, Kroos is also the only player born in the former German Democratic Republic (GDR) to win the World Cup.
+Born in Greifswald, on Germany's northeastern coast, in January 1990, Kroos is also the only player born in the German Democratic Republic (GDR) to win the World Cup.

 "I made the decision to stop after [Euro 2020] a long time ago," he said.
 "It's been clear to me for a while that I wouldn't be making myself available for the 2022 World Cup in Qatar."